benjkent/Hacking-with-Swift-UIkit/README.md

 * Adjust the font size of the image titles to a larger size.
 * Modifying the Navbar to display (  picture # of ##)
 * Sort the list of image titles from data to display.
+* Create a function to remove the image file extentions (.jpg) from the list view.
 ### Solution Preview:

 | viewController | detailViewController | detailViewController |